 "I… thought it would be worse than what it was."

 Blaise chuckled.
 "Wow...
-I'll try and take that as a compliment."
+I'm pretty sure that was a disguised compliment."

 "I was… surprised," she finished lamely.

 "Well, I'm just full of surprises.
 Maybe if you give me a call sometime, I could continue to show you."